 May We All.
 (Click to watch and listen)

-They talk about the little things in life throughout the song.
 God has definitely pulled me back to that this year.
 Can you see the little things, or are you looking for the big things in life?
 Is it your job, or climbing the cooperate ladder?
-Maybe it’s the upcoming social engagements during the holidays?
+Maybe it’s upcoming social engagements during the holidays?
 Is it the car you have sitting in the garage, or the one you’re wanting to buy?

 I’ve had all of that, and I’m here to tell you it doesn’t last.
 Those things didn’t bring me happiness either.
 Happiness for me today, is calling my sister, and talking and laughing for an hour.
 Sitting in my porch swing, breathing in the country air, and listening to the quiet.